starwarsgeek1138/smt-pod/index.md

 <hr>

-SMT-V is an open-access, peer-reviewed publication that showcases the latest research in music theory in a dynamic, audiovisual format.
+SMT-V is the open-access, peer-reviewed video journal of the Society for Music Theory.
+Founded in 2014, SMT-V publishes video essays that showcase the latest research in music theory in a dynamic, audiovisual format.
+The journal features a supportive and collaborative production process, and publishes three to four videos per year.
 [Read more about SMT-V here.](about)